Brisbane Bandits: 2015–16 season

-2016-17 season
+2016–17 season

 Brisbane finished the regular season in third position with a record of 21 wins and 18 losses.
 The Bandits earned their place in the playoffs by defeating the Canberra Cavalry 3–1 at The Fort at MIT Ballpark (Narrabundah Ballpark) in the last round of the regular season.
 After an 8–5 win and a 1–4 loss in the first two matches against the Cavalry, Brisbane won the third match 5–4 in extra innings before a crushing 11–2 victory in the final match to claim their spot in the playoffs.

 The Bandits faced Adelaide Bite in the best-of-three Preliminary Final series.
 Brisbane prevailed 3–1 in Game 1 in Adelaide, with Bandits starting pitcher Justin Eramus allowing just one run and one hit over 5.2 complete innings.
-In Game 2 in Brisbane, the match went to extra innings with Adelaide plating four runs in the 12th innings to take the series to a decider.
+In Game 2 in Brisbane, the match went to extra innings with Adelaide plating four runs in the 12th inning to take the series to a decider.
 In Game 3 the Bandits rose to the occasion, securing the win 18–2.
 Brisbane starting pitcher Rick Teasley threw nine strikeouts and allowed just three hits and one run.
-The Bandit's offence accounted for 23 hits, 18 RBI's and seven home runs.
+The Bandits' offence accounted for 23 hits and seven home runs.

 The win against Adelaide took Brisbane to their second straight Championship series, facing the Melbourne Aces in a best-of-three series at Melbourne Ballpark.
 In Game 1, the Bandits would prevail 6–2 on the back of home runs to Trent Oeltjen, David Rodriguez, Logan Wade and Kevin Padlo.
 Brisbane claimed the Championship series with a 3–1 win in Game 2.
-Bandits starting pitcher, Kramer Champlin pitched 7 innings, allowing just one hit and one run.
-Ryan Searle pitched the final two innings, throwing four strikeouts, to secure back to back Championships for the Brisbane Bandits.
+Bandits starting pitcher, Kramer Champlin, pitched 7 innings, allowing just one hit and one run.
+Ryan Searle pitched the final two innings, throwing four strikeouts, to secure back-to-back Championships for the Brisbane Bandits.